Jfortin1/tcgaR/README.md

 ```{r}
 pData(rgset) <- metadata
 ```
 For further processing of the data, we recommend to use the function `preprocessFunnorm` which uses functional normalization to process data.
-Functional normalization is an extension of quantile normalization for data that show global epigenetic change between two conditions, as in the case of a normal/cancer comparison.
+Functional normalization [[Fortin et al., 2014](http://www.genomebiology.com/2014/15/12/503)] is an extension of quantile normalization for data that show global epigenetic change between two conditions, as in the case of a normal/cancer comparison.
 To apply functional normalization, we use the following command:

 ```{r}
 grset <- preprocessFunnorm(rgset)